After3ffects/nvim/README.md

 Windows 10/11

 Ideas:
-- Toggle color from a list of colorschemes
+- Toggle color plugins from a list of colorschemes
-- Integrate user capabilities from kickstart and neovim distros
+- Integrate features from kickstart and neovim distros
 - Add deleting of autobracket when deleting the first character
 - make autobracket function more efficient to just pass a list of brackets and quotation marks I want to auto bracket, also add \<\>
 - Create keymapsfunctions.lua file